Sustainable

 A realistic assumption is that only very far-reaching changes in the economy, and even in human civilisation, can enforce a reasonably tolerable future for our planet.

-Translated from: Ernst Ulrich von Weizsäcker.
+Translated from Ernst Ulrich von Weizsäcker.
 2022.
 So reicht das nicht!
 Was wir in der Klimakrise jetzt wirklich brauchen.

-The conviction that politics and business should be laid out very long-term, and the compulsion to report higher profits from quarter to quarter.
+It is an epochal contradiction that the idea of sustainability and the hectic quarterly thinking emerged almost simultaneously in corporations: The conviction that politics and business should be laid out very long-term, and the compulsion to report higher profits from quarter to quarter.

-Translated from: Roger de Weck.
+Translated from Roger de Weck.
 2009.
 Nach der Krise - Gibt es einen andern Kapitalismus?

 © Prazis Images| Shutterstock, Inc. [US] 2023